lizmat/articles/5to6-phasers.md

 have to check for the actual `message` of the control exception of type `CX::Warn`, as shown above.

-The controle exception mechanism is also used for quite a lot of other functionality apart from warnings.
+The control exception mechanism is also used for quite a lot of other functionality apart from warnings.
 The following statements also create control exceptions (in alphabetical order):
 [emit](https://docs.perl6.org/language/control#supply/emit),